Lorentzian homogeneous Ricci-flat metrics on almost abelian Lie groups: Introduction

 The first three vectors commute with each other, and the commutators with the fourth can be written as a linear combination of the first three vectors.
 In other words, the Lie algebra generated by the Killing vectors has a codimension-one abelian ideal; such a Lie algebra is called almost abelian \cite{MR2995204,MR3049631,MR3772583,MR4533011}.\footnote{The term ``almost abelian'' is sometimes used with different meanings.
 For example, the almost abelian Lie algebra in Ref.~\cite{MR195916} corresponds to a special case $A=I_{n-1}$ in our notation~\eqref{eA}.
 Ref.~\cite{MR4462443} excludes abelian algebras from almost abelian algebras.} A connected Lie group is almost abelian if its Lie algebra is almost abelian.
 Almost abelian Lie groups are metabelian, and metabelian Lie groups are equivalent to $2$-step solvable ones.
 Almost abelian Lie groups can be nilpotent (e.g., the three-dimensional Heisenberg group), but this is not necessarily the case (e.g., the isometry group of the Petrov solution).
 Ricci-flat Lorentzian homogeneous metrics have primarily been studied in the context of four-dimensional groups \cite{MR0164700,MR0524082,MR0475635,MR2003646,MR3223494,MR2429726} or nilpotent groups \cite{MR3263659,MR3954004,MR4101481,MR4319913,MR4609835}.
 This work differs from previous studies because we focus on Lie groups that are of arbitrary dimension and not necessarily nilpotent.

 In this paper, we show the explicit conditions under which a left-invariant Lorentzian metric on an almost abelian Lie group becomes Ricci-flat and non-flat.
 In particular, we generalize the Petrov solution to arbitrarily higher dimensions.
-The main result of this paper is as follows: \begin{thm} The only Ricci-flat metric admitting a simply-transitive almost abelian $n$-dimensional Lie group ($n\ge4$) as its maximal isometry group is given by
+The main result of this paper is as follows:

+\begin{thm} Let $n\geq 4$, and let $G$ be a simply connected $n$-dimensional almost abelian Lie group.
+Suppose that $G$ acts simply transitively on a Lorentzian manifold $(G,ds^2)$, and that $G$ is the identity component of the full isometry group of $(G,ds^2)$.
+Then, up to isometry, the only Ricci-flat metric is